Our vision

 PANTHER was designed to address these hurdles and to prompt response to emerging pandemics.
 PANTHER aims to enable African countries to be self-sufficient in research and development of medical products, drugs, or strategies that, in turn, allow them to craft and improve their response systems.

-How will PANTHER work?
+How does PANTHER work?

 HUBS: Core strategic and operational centres for preparedness and response